 How to Organize Tools on a Pegboard

-A pegboard is great for organizing tools in both humble home garages and professional facilities.
-If you already have pegboard in place, it may be time to try something new, especially if your workspace is starting to feel cluttered.
-Keep reading for some pegboard ideas and smart pegboard hacks to help you organize tools and accessories.
+A pegboard is great for organizing tools in home garages, workshops and job sites.
+If you already have a pegboard in place, it may be time to try something new, especially if your workspace is starting to feel cluttered.
+Read this guide for some pegboard ideas and smart pegboard hacks to help you organize tools and accessories.

 Before organizing your tools, you need to get the pegboard up on the wall.
-Here’s how to hang a pegboard storage wall for tools and work supplies:
+You’ll need a helper to do this for the best results.

-- Step 1: Find the area where you want to put your pegboard.
-This should be an easy-to-access space.
+- Find the area to install the pegboard.
+This should be a space that is easy to access.
 Measure the wall to determine the size of the pegboard piece you’ll be using for your tools.

-- Step 2: Locate the studs in your wall using a stud finder and mark them with a pencil.
+- Locate the studs in your wall with a stud finder and mark them with a pencil.
 You’ll also want to mark the general outline of where you want to put your pegboard.

 Make all of your tools easy to find by organizing them by size.
 This method also creates balance so you can grab the right tool at any moment.

 Here’s how to organize tools by size for an efficient pegboard layout:

 - Start by hanging your largest, heaviest tools like sanders or electric drills on the bottom of your pegboard.
 Many people hang these in a row across the bottom.
 This also makes your garage safer since you don’t want heavy tools falling from the top of your pegboard.